Auto Door Lock Giant Kiekert's Update from its CEO

 And it's a job creator!

 The world’s first high-speed sports amphibian – the GIBBS Quadski -- will go on sale in the United States next month.
 The GIBBS high-speed will be produced at a 54,000-square-foot assembly plant in Auburn Hills, Michigan.
 Gibbs Sports Amphibians expects to add a total of more than 200 jobs.
 The Quadski is capable of reaching speeds of 45 mph on both land and water and transitions between both in five seconds or less, is 10.5 feet in overall length; 5.2 feet in width, and 4.3 feet in height with a wheelbase of 5.8 feet, and weighs 1,300 pounds.
 Introduced at a Gibbs Sports Amphibian press conference in Detroit by Alan Gibbs, the company’s founder, and Neil Jenkins, its chairman, the Quadski is equipped with a 175-horsepower BMW Motorrad engine and transmission.
 With the press of a button, its wheels retract when entering the water and deploy when approaching land.
-Jenkins told reporters in Detroit that Quadski will retail for about $40,000 when introduced in November.
+Quadski retails for about $45,000.
 The company expects to have more than 20 dealership locations in place within the next 12 months, primarily in the Midwest, New York, Texas and the southeastern United States.
 The GIBBS amphibian will be available in five colors – red, yellow, blue, silver and black.
-Suggested retail pricing was not released.

 At The 2012 Traverse City, MI CAR Seminars...